balloonpuppy/balloonpuppy/README.md

 i do not like qwelver or blushcrunch<br>
 [help our people](https://helpourpeople.carrd.co/)⠀[boycott israel](https://boycott-israel.org)
 <br><br>
-if i hid you, the reason is that i think youre strange. dont bother me about it, im not unhiding you
+if i hid you, the reason is that i think youre weird. dont bother me about it, im not unhiding you